A cash flow analysis is one of the most significant ways a business can use to analyze inflows and outflows.

 Like we said earlier, if your visualization tool lacks an inbuilt visualization for Cash Flow Analysis, worry not.

-In a moment, we’ll be discussing an easy-to-use method you can use to visualize your financial data.
+In a moment, we’ll be discussing an easy-to-use method you can use to visualize your 3-statement financial model.

 Like the Balance Sheet, the Cash Flow/Funds flow Diagram provides information on the financial health of your business.